-Money Hacks You Need To Know During The Pandemic
+Money Hacks You Need To Know During (and after!)
+The Pandemic

 This post may include affiliate links.
 Go here to see my full disclosure policy!

 There is always a reason to save money or to improve your financial standing.
 The pandemic is one good one that might make you stop and reevaluate what you are doing.

 Here are some money hacks that are especially useful during this frustrating time.

 You may have already cut your cable bill, which is a good start, but streaming services add up and you can do without them.
 True, you may be binging more than usual during the pandemic, but there are other options that don't cost you anything extra.

 At a minimum, look for rebates and free trials for some of these services -- for example, Rakuten members can earn $12.50 back on their Disney+ streaming service right now!

 Consider free alternatives, or make the switch from visual media to audio. catch up on your favorite podcasts, or get acquainted with some you didn't previously have time for.

 This is also an excellent opportunity to start reading more -- for example, Prime readers have access to a ton of ebooks for free as part of their membership.
 You may also have a lot of favorite books collecting dust around your home.